 First, download the Debian package to your Ubuntu server:

 Install PowerShell using the following command:

 Then execute the following in the terminal:

-After installation, you can run the powershell, by just issuing this command “pwsh” in the prompt:
+After installation, you can run the PowerShell, by just issuing this command “

-Congratulation’s!
+Congratulations!
 You have successfully installed PowerShell.
-Thanks for using this tutorial for installing latest stable version of Microsoft PowerShell on Ubuntu 16.04 LTS (Xenial Xerus) system.
-For additional help or useful information, we recommend you to check the official PowerShell web site.
+Thanks for using this tutorial for installing the latest stable version of Microsoft PowerShell on the Ubuntu 16.04 LTS (Xenial Xerus) system.
+For additional help or useful information, we recommend you to check the official PowerShell website.